-A mini crown braid is the smaller version of a traditional crown braid.
+A mini crown braid is the smaller version of a traditional one.
 It is positioned in the front of your hair rather than on the back of your head.
 The length is usually shorter than a regular crown braid.

 The crown braid and the milkmaid braid are very similar in looks.
 The only difference is the positioning for each type of braid.

-Because of their thickness, crown braids usually last 6 weeks.
+Because of their thickness, these braids usually last 6 weeks.
 Follow the steps properly to tighten and secure the crown braids before puffing them out for refinement.

 Have the bobby pins secure enough layers in your hair to reinforce them so that they last longer.

 Yes, you can do a crown braid on short hair.
 Ashely Brooke shows how you can do a braided crown with short hair on her YouTube video.

 Yes.
 If you have thin hair, you can still do a crown braid in at most 5 minutes.
 The braid may not be as full as a regular crown braid because of the thin hair.

 Start at your crown and evenly distribute your hair to begin parting it.
-Fluff out your hair so that the crown braid looks more authentic.
+Fluff out your hair so that the braid looks more authentic.
 Do a plait starting from one side of your hair.
 Drape it overhead so that the end of the braid hits the other side of your head.
 Secure it with a bobby pin to complete the look.

 Style a crown braid with box braids if this is the style you want.
 Follow the same steps for a traditional crown braid, except you would do box braids in the place of the usual three-strand French braid.